Black Widow (In This Moment album): Tours and performances

-To support the release, the band performed at Knotfest on October 25, 2014, before headlining the Black Widow Tour, which kicked off on October 26, 2014 and concluded on December 14, 2014 with Starset, Twelve Foot Ninja, and 3 Pill Morning as the opening acts.
+To support the release, the band performed at Knotfest on October 25, 2014, before headlining the Black Widow Tour, which kicked off on October 26, 2014, and concluded on December 14, 2014, with Starset, Twelve Foot Ninja, and 3 Pill Morning as the opening acts.
 The Black Widow shows presented a more elaborate stage show with each song featuring a new set, props, and choreography.
 According to Brink, the stage show is to bring the songs to life.
 Throughout 2015, the headline tour resumed in Europe and the United States, followed by supporting slots for Papa Roach, Five Finger Death Punch and Godsmack.
 On March 16, 2016, Drummer Tom Hane announced his departure from the band, citing creative and artistic unhappiness.
 The band replaced Hane with Kent Diimmel, the drummer from 3 by Design.
 On June 18, 2016, the band kicked off The Hellpop 2016 Tour with openers Hellyeah, Sunflower Undead, and Shaman's Harvest before joining Rob Zombie and Korn for their summer tour.

 A second outing in Europe and the UK was scheduled to begin on January 10, 2016, in France.
 Due to health problems concerning the band members, the tour was postponed and later cancelled.
 Guitarist Howorth announced that he was being treated for a neck injury due to years of headbanging on stage.
 Howorth later revealed that the treatment led to painkiller addictions, which he overcame.

 Critical reception

-Stephen Hill of Louder Sound gave Black Widow a score of 3.5/5 stars, saying that it is a big step in the right direction and goes on to describe it as slicker and poppier than In This Moment's previous albums.
-Arielle J of KillYourStereo says Black Widow is "a good example of how a band should evolve", praising Maria Brink's vocals as "completely dynamic".
+Stephen Hill of Louder Sound gave Black Widow three-and-a-half out of five stars, saying that it "is a big step in the right direction" and goes on to describe it as "slicker and poppier" than In This Moment's previous albums.
+Arielle J of KillYourStereo cited Black Widow is "a good example of how a band should evolve", praising Maria Brink's vocals as "completely dynamic".

-Following the album's success, In This Moment was nominated for Breakthrough Band of the Year at the 2015 Metal Hammer Golden Gods Awards, alongside Halestorm, Bury Tomorrow, and The Amity Affliction, but lost out to Babymetal.
+Following the album's success, In This Moment was nominated for Breakthrough Band of the Year at the 2015 Metal Hammer Golden Gods Awards, alongside Halestorm, Bury Tomorrow, and the Amity Affliction, but lost out to Babymetal.